 Valentine’s Day will be here before we know it.
 I cannot wait to pull out all of our Valentine’s Day-themed activities.
 One of the things I look forward to every February is leaving little love notes for my kids each day.
 I write something I love about each kid on a heart and place it inside a cute little mailbox I picked up from Walmart.
 The look of pure joy on my kid’s faces every morning when they open their mailbox is what inspired this free Valentine’s Day Real and Nonsense CVC Word Sort Activity!

-Real and Nonsense CVC Word Sort
+Valentine’s Day Real and Nonsense CVC Word Sort

 Setting Up the Activity

-Next, you will use scissors or an Exacto knife to cut the slits on the box you are using.
+Then use an X-acto knife to cut the slits on the box you are using.

-For this activity, I used the side of one open back cardboard box, but you can use any type of box(es) or container that you have on hand.
-Using open back boxes makes it easier to retrieve the envelope cards and repeat the activity as many times as desired.
+For this activity, I used the side of one open-back cardboard box, but you can use any type of box or container that you have on hand.
+Using open-back boxes makes it easier to retrieve the envelope cards and repeat the activity as many times as desired.

-How to Use This Activity
+How to Play

-Place the real and nonsense word cards in a pile.
+To play, place the real and nonsense word cards in a pile.
 You can also spread them out in front of the box if you prefer.

+Students will pick a card and read the word on the card.
 They will determine if the CVC word is a real or nonsense word and place it in the correct mailbox slot.

 Continue until all of the CVC words have been read and sorted.

-- Go on “CVC word walk” in some picture books.
+- Go on a “CVC word walk” in some picture books.
 Look for CVC words and create a list on a piece of paper.

-Grab Your Copy
+Grab Your FREE Copy